-Project Summary- Provide a brief description of your project:
+Project Summary- Provide a brief description of your project identifying how your project closes an identified capability gap from the SPR:

-We would like to purchase a cache of P25

-Interpretable Radios for response operations

-during a major terrorist incident that requires
+BAPSI wants to purchase a cache of P25 Interoperable Radios for response operations during a major terrorist haddent that requires mutual aid.
+This technology closes a gap in connecting all P25 systems.

-mutual aid.